visavi/rotor/readme.md

 ### Requirements

-Minimal PHP version required for PHP 7.3.0 and MySQL 5.5.3 engine
+Minimal PHP version required for PHP 7.3.0, MySQL 5.7.8 or Postgres 9.2

-If MySQL version is lower than 5.5.3, then it is necessary to install in the .env file `DB_COLLATION=utf8_unicode_ci`

-If you use the InnoDB data storage type, then for full-text search, version MySQL >= 5.6

-Storage type can be set to .env
-`DB_ENGINE=InnoDB`

 ### Migrations and database seeder